Gorbulin1989/Project-4/README.md

 As we can see from the image above, it may be worth while running our models against PCA.
 We got the following:

-1) RF model with PCA
+1) Random Forest model with PCA

 ![image](https://github.com/Gorbulin1989/Project-4/blob/main/Supervised%20Methods%20-%20RF%20-%20PCA.png)

-2) K-NN model with PCA
+2) K-nearest Neighbor model with PCA

 ![image](https://github.com/Gorbulin1989/Project-4/blob/main/Supervised%20Methods%20-%20KNN%20-%20PCA.png)

-3) Keras NN with PCA
+3) Keras Neural Network with PCA

 ![image](https://github.com/Gorbulin1989/Project-4/blob/main/Keras_NN_PCA.png)